Mbyola2/Divvy_Bikes_Analysis_Project/README.md

 # Divvy Bike share Analysis: Understanding Member vs. Casual Riders

-![Project Thumbnail/] (Optional: A compelling chart image, e.g., the monthly trend, from your `screenshots/` folder)

 ## 🎯 Project Overview
 This project leverages Divvy BikeShare trip data to conduct a comprehensive analysis of how annual members and casual riders utilize the bike-sharing service differently.
 The insights aim to inform strategic decisions for optimizing operations, marketing, and converting casuals to members for Divvy BikeShare.